tamarin-prover/tamarin-prover/manual/src/001_introduction.md

 security protocols.
 Protocols and adversaries are specified using an expressive language based on multiset rewriting rules.
-These rules define a labeled transition system whose state consists of a symbolic repersentation of the adversary’s knowledge, the messages on the network, information about freshly generated values, and the state of the protocol's state.
+These rules define a labeled transition system whose state consists of a symbolic representation of the adversary’s knowledge, the messages on the network, information about freshly generated values, and the protocol's state.
 The adversary and the protocol interact by updating network messages and generating new messages.
-Tamarin also supports the equational specification of some cryptographic operators, notably Diffie-Hellman exponentiation.
+Tamarin also supports the equational specification of some cryptographic operators, such as Diffie-Hellman exponentiation and bilinear pairings.
 Security properties are modeled as trace properties, checked against the traces of the transition system, or in terms of the observational equivalence of two transition systems.

 Tamarin provides two ways of constructing proofs.
 It has an efficient, fully *automated mode* that combines efficient deduction and equational